-Applicants are normally expected to have at least a lower second class honours degree in a subject related to science, technology, engineering or business/management.
+Applicants are normally expected to have at least a lower second class (2.2) UK honours degree, or equivalent qualification, in a subject related to science, technology, engineering or business/management.

 In addition, international students will normally need at least 6.0 with no component below 5.5 in the International Language Testing System (IELTS) test.

 For additional information please see the entry requirements in our admissions section

 International applicants can find out what qualifications they need by visiting Your Country